navikt/pam-import-api/docs/index.md

 # FAQ
 1. *Why some ads are rejected, after it has been published?*
 - All ads are automatic published, and then will be manually checked by an admin.
 If an ad does not follow NAVs guidelines, it will be rejected and unpublished from Arbeidsplassen.
+2. *Why is only underenhet supported for orgnr?*
+- “Underenhet” is necessary for all organizations that have employees in Norway, and therefore is required in Arbeidsplassen as an employer.

-# Suggestions/Questions
+# Issues/Suggestions/Questions
 If you have any questions/issues or suggestions please feel free to report it as github [issues](https://github.com/navikt/pam-import-api/issues)